faust-lvii/gochat/README.md

-# GoChat - Real-time Chat Application
+# PyChatGO - Real-time Chat Application

-GoChat is a modern, real-time chat application built with FastAPI for the backend and React with Material-UI for the frontend.
+PyChatGo is a modern, real-time chat application built with FastAPI for the backend and React with Material-UI for the frontend.

 ## Features